Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## Requirements for Formatting Media Tracks ## {#Dash_ingest_behavior_media_track}

-     1. Media data tracks will be uploaded by individual fragments, that use file extensions (.cmfv, .cfma etc.) to signal the type of content in the fragment
+     1. Media data tracks will be uploaded by individual fragments, that use file extensions (.cmfv, .cmfa etc.) to signal the type of content in the fragment
      2. Media specific information SHOULD be signalled in the manifest
      3. Formatting described in manifest and media track MUST